ShameGod/linkedLists-/README.md

 * first the slow/ fast pointer technique :
 We will move the fist pointer by one and the other by two.
-At the end the slow pointer will be in the middle of the linked list. then we revert the list starting from the middle (slow).
+At the end the slow pointer will be in the middle of the linked list.
+* then we revert the list starting from the middle (slow).
 After we compare the values one after the other

+## Useful tips for linked lists :

+It is not easy to debug when using a linked list.
+Therefore, it is always useful to try several different examples on your own to validate your algorithm before writing code.